 Do Genes Play a Role in Becoming an Addict?

-Many individuals mistakenly believe that addiction is the product of weak will power or unstable morals.
+Many individuals mistakenly believe addiction is the product of weak willpower or unstable morals.
 They believe that picking up a drug or a drink is a choice, and continuing to use the drug or drink to excess is also a choice.
-The truth of the matter, however, is that addiction is a chronic and relapsing brain disease, one that no one chooses and one that has the power to destroy an individual’s quality of life.
+The truth of the matter, however, is that addiction is a chronic and relapsing brain disease that no one chooses and has the power to destroy an individual’s quality of life.
 Yes, picking up a chemical substance for the very first is a choice.
-For this reason, many men and women who have a drug addiction and alcoholism in their families will choose to never experiment with the way others might.
+For this reason, many men and women who have a drug addiction and alcoholism in their families will choose never to experiment with the way others might.

 Why?
 Because addiction is genetic.
-It has been scientifically proven time and time again that addiction is half due to genetic predisposition and a half due to other factors, such as inadequate coping skills, environment, or underlying mental health conditions.
-If you have addiction in your family, you are twice as likely to develop a substance abuse disorder yourself.
-If your parents struggle with addiction, you are even more likely to develop an addiction over time.
-One study shows that the children of a parent (or parents) that struggle with addiction are over eight times more likely to develop themselves.
+It has been scientifically proven repeatedly that addiction is half due to genetic predisposition and a half due to other factors, such as inadequate coping skills, environment, or underlying mental health conditions.
+Therefore, if you have an addiction in your family, you are twice as likely to develop a substance abuse disorder yourself.
+In addition, if your parents struggle with addiction, you are more likely to develop an addiction over time.

 Knowing Your Family History of Addiction

-Because addiction is still such a taboo topic and is still so widely stigmatized, most families do not openly discuss it.
+Because addiction is so taboo and widely stigmatized, most families do not openly discuss it.
 For example, if your grandfather (mother’s father) struggled with alcoholism, your mother might not even know.
-She might have some vague memories of her father sitting on the couch with a glass full of something every night, and reacting violently towards her and her siblings once the glass was empty.
+She might have vague memories of her father sitting on the couch with a glass full of something every night and reacting violently toward her and her siblings once the glass was empty.
 But if he sought help before she was old enough to understand or remember things distinctly, she might not even know that alcoholism runs in the family.
 The good news is that the genetic nature of addiction does not mean that you will inevitably hand the disease down to your children.
-If you seek help now and learn healthy life and coping skills, you will be able to pass those skills down to your children.
+If you seek help now and learn healthy life and coping skills, you can pass those skills down to your children.
 Addiction can stop with you.